hammady/scaltainer/README.md

 Note that after each run a new file is created (`yourconfig.yml.state`) which stores the state of the previous run.
 This is because there are some configuration parameters (like sensitivity) need to remember previous runs.
+If you want to specify a different location for the state file, add the `--state-file` parameter.
+Example:

+    scaltainer -f /path/to/configuration/file.yml --state-file /path/to/different/state/file.yml

 Typically, the above command should be put inside a cronjob that is triggered every minute or so.